 I recently had the opportunity to speak with Viktor, from WWE tag team The Ascension.
 Twin Peaks fans may be familiar with the Fashion Files, a skit which parodied Twin Peaks on WWE Smackdown in which Viktor was featured.
-I reached out to him to see if he would be interested in discussing the skits and Twin Peaks and we wound up talking about quite a bit.
-Hope you enjoy the interview!
+I reached out to him to see if he would be interested in discussing the skits and Twin Peaks, and we wound up talking about quite a bit.
+I hope you enjoy the interview!

 The Royal Rumble: It’s the Royal Rumble, one of our can’t miss events, by far.
-I never miss it, I hope I’m in it because to me, it’s one of the legendary greats within our company.
-It’s one of those ones that just when I do miss it, it hurts.
-Because you want to be in it so bad, no matter what.
-It’s the Royal Rumble.
+I never miss it; I hope I’m in it because to me, it’s one of the legendary greats within our company.
+It’s one of those that just when I do miss it, it hurts.
+Because you want to be in it so bad, no matter what, it’s the Royal Rumble.
 When we debuted in our first Pay-Per-View match at the Royal Rumble against The New Age Outlaws, that’s one of my favorite things ever.
 It was at the Royal Rumble.
 I know this one, man with all the talents that we’ve got, it’ll be a great show no matter what.
-I couldn’t say nothing but good things about all of our people that we’ve got, and how bad they want to go.
+I couldn’t say anything but good things about all of our people that we’ve got, and how bad they want to go.
 I’m not the only one that says, “I hope I’m in it,” just because of that reason.
-Everybody wants to be in the Rumble, it’s awesome.
+Everybody wants to be in the Rumble; it’s awesome.

 Dream WrestleMania Opponents: On roster?
 Oh man.
 Immediately, I want to say The Uso’s because ever since I’ve known those guys, I’ve just wanted to see them get their moment on WrestleMania.
 I would love to be the ones facing them for that.
 If I could pick from Raw, that’s a tough one.
 I like The Bar, facing the Hardy Boyz would be awesome.
 Everybody that they got, and put over there, the Revival being back, we only got to work with them once at NXT, and we didn’t get enough time was our main thing.
 They’re so good to work with.
 Great guys.
 I would pick any of those ones.
-If I was gonna say anybody from the past, definitely it would be Road Warriors or Demolition.
+If I was going to say anybody from the past, definitely it would be Road Warriors or Demolition.
 Man, I don’t know.
-There’s so many awesome tag teams that I love for so many different reasons.
-The British Bulldogs, the Hart Foundation, Free Birds.
+There are so many awesome tag teams that I love for so many different reasons: the British Bulldogs, the Hart Foundation, Free Birds.
 I could go on forever about that.

 If you enjoyed this interview, please be sure to check out some of our others!